 Non-Intentionally Added Substances (NIAS) Screening for Food Contact Materials

-Non-intentionally added substances (NIAS) analytical screening and identification testing services for food contact materials, helping you to mitigate potential health risks
+Non-intentionally added substances analytical support for food contact materials and articles including NIAS screening and identification services helping you to mitigate potential health risks

 Non-intentionally added substances (NIAS) in food contact materials represent a potential safety issue for the food packaging industry.
-Testing and analysis studies are required to screen, identify and quantify NIAS to assess the safety and compliance of materials or articles.
+NIAS testing and analysis studies are required to screen, identify and quantify substances to assess the safety and compliance of materials or articles.

 NIAS include impurities, reaction products or degradation products that originate from the manufacturing or extraction process of substances used in the manufacture of plastic materials or food contact articles.
 The Commission Regulation (EU) No. 10/2011 on plastic materials and articles intended to come into contact with food, states that potential health risks in the final food packaging products or articles should be assessed by the manufacturer in accordance with internationally recognised principles of risk assessment.